robinhowlett/slate/source/index.html.md

 ### Configuring Optional Views

-It is rarely a good idea to prevent an input and output views for a Snap.
+It is rarely a good idea to prevent either an input or an output view for a Snap.
 For one, it prevents using that Snap as unlinked input at the beginning of [a Task pipeline](http://doc.snaplogic.com/tasks), and restricts its ability to be used mid-pipeline.

 However, if you wish to allow the user to remove all input and output views, it's best to declare the views as optional, to open them by default, and then have the user remove them through the **Views** tab of the Snap.